ChauAnhN/cse15l-lab-reports/lab3.md

         . . .
 ```

 As shown above, the command makes the terminal skip 50 lines in the file and prints out the contents on the next line after skipping the previous ones.
-This is useful because it makes it easier to search through the file content faster compared to simply using the `enter` button, which just prints line by line.
+This is useful because it makes it easier to search through the file content faster compared to simply using the `enter` button, which just prints the text file line by line.

 > Example 2: Using it on a text file in `./technical/government/About_LSC`.